 |<||0/0 – Title||>|

 We at Association against Animal Factories (VGT) are dedicated to reducing animal exploitation and abuse and stopping these practices in the long run.
-VGT is an independent association, unaffiliated to any political party and entirely financed by public donations.
+The VGT is an independent organisation, unaffiliated to any political party and entirely financed by public donations.

-The work of VGT would not be possible without the time, creativity and commitment that volunteer activists invest into furthering animal rights.
-Indeed, VGT sees its role as empowering and supporting members of civil society alarmed by the treatment of animals, to exercise their democratic rights for change.
+The work of the VGT would not be possible without the time, creativity and commitment that volunteer activists invest into furthering the animal cause.
+Indeed, the organisation sees its role as empowering and supporting members of civil society alarmed by the treatment of animals, to exercise their democratic rights for bringing about change.

 There is no ethically acceptable reason to exclude non-human animals from having the same basic rights afforded to humans.
 The ability to suffer is the defining criterion for membership in a community guaranteeing basic rights.
 These basic rights are to be protected regardless of whether their violation is culturally, historically or religiously motivated.

-VGT follows the vision of a fair, ecological and ethically responsible coexistence with all beings in the world.
-We employ modern and efficient instruments of political activism as well as awareness raising to realise our goals.
-VGT operates under a strict no-violence policy.
+The VGT follows the vision of a fair, ecological and ethically responsible coexistence with all beings in the world.
+We employ modern and effective instruments of political activism in combination with awareness-raising to realise our goals.
+The VGT adheres to a strict policy of non-violence.

 What we do in more detail

-After many years of direct campaigning, VGT has achieved an impressive set of laws protecting animals that sets a new standard worldwide.
-Here are some important milestones on our way to realising animal rights.
+After many years of direct campaigning, VGT has achieved an impressive set of laws protecting animals that sets new standards worldwide.
+Here are some important milestones on the way to realising animal rights.
 VGT brought about these changes or supported their realisation in cooperation with other groups.